FUR PAJAMAS

 John & David at the post-reading party in Seattle (Oct 2024).

 John and David met at a Dramatists Guild ‘speed dating’ event for writers and composers in NYC, and while John was intrigued by David’s basic story idea that eventually became FUR PAJAMAS, David insisted that he needed to write the entire story out as a straight play before the two of them could collaborate on a musical version.
-Serious collaborative work on adapting that play version into a the show with music began in earnest in 2019, and the Seattle Playwrights Salon hosted a self-produced staged reading in July of that year.
+Serious collaborative work on adapting that play version into a show with music began in earnest in 2019, and the Seattle Playwrights Salon hosted a self-produced staged reading in July of that year.
 Following an unanticipated pause brought on by COVID-19, David returned to the next draft of the book, presenting several rewritten / new scenes at The PlayGround Experiment - a developmental theater company based in NYC - in 2021 and 2022.
 After a year in which John and David focused on individual projects, in March 2024 they returned to FUR PAJAMAS and conducted a Zoom table reading of the fully revised script.
 In October 2024, they moved ahead and self-produced a staged reading of the current version of the show in Seattle... which brings us to the upcoming staged reading at the Next Step Theatre Festival at The Producers' Club in NYC!

-2024 (logo designed by Noel Pederson-Walker)
+(2024 logo designed by Noel Pederson-Walker)

-2025
+2025 Pitch Scene

-2024
+2024 Staged Reading

-2019
+2019 Staged Reading

 SPECIAL THANKS